Traditional dances of Himachal Pradesh: History

-Apart from costumes such as churidaar pyjamas, ghagra and chola and decorative caps they also wear gold and silver ornaments known as "Chanki and Tunki".
+Some regions wear a costume with churidaar pyjamas, ghagra and chola, popularly called Rezta or petticoat, and decorative caps they also wear gold and silver ornaments known as "Chanki and Tunki".
+In other regions like Kullu, a one-piece drape called Pattu is worn on a shirt and churidaar leggings.
+Jewellery like the Chandra Haar which is an intricate necklace of silver, and a Bumni and Payal or Jhanjhar are worn by women.

 Music involved in the Nati folk dance:

 The instruments used in this dance form include Narsingha, Karnal, Shennai, Dhol, and Nagara.

 Training availability and dance technique involved in the Nati folk dance:

 In this dance form, a group of men/women dressed in their traditional attire arrange themselves in a circle and rhythmically dance to the beats produced by instruments such as the dhol, narsingha etc. As for training centres/schools, there are none available throughout the country, since this folk dance has been developed mainly in the "Kullu" region of Himachal Pradesh, and has been essentially passed on from one generation to another.